 APIs have become a critical component of modern software development, allowing organizations to connect different systems and applications seamlessly.
-However, as the use of APIs has grown, so has the threat landscape.
+As gateways to sensitive data, APIs present unique security challenges, necessitating robust protection strategies to safeguard them from unauthorized access and breaches.
 In 2022, API security incidents were among the biggest cybersecurity challenges that organizations faced.

 In this article, we take a look back at some of the notable API security incidents that occurred in 2022.